Configure Assembler

 📄 antora-playbook.yml

+You should only name the configuration file antora-assembler.yml if you’re using Assembler to export to exactly one format (i.e., backend), or the configuration can be generalized for all formats.
 If you’re using Assembler to export to multiple formats, you should use a configuration file per format.
-For example, when exporting to PDF and EPUB, you might name the configuration files antora-assembler-pdf.yml and antora-assembler-epub.yml.
+For example, when exporting to both PDF and EPUB, you would name the configuration files antora-assembler-pdf.yml and antora-assembler-epub.yml, respectively.

 📒 repository